14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/3-wick-blue-spruce-candle?variant=42441081651281)
     Availability: Available
     Price: $109.95 USD
-- [Fruit Fusion Original Candle](https://affinatiliving.com/products/fruit-fusion-original-candle): Fruit Fusion Original Candle – 10 oz Energize your space with the vibrant, juicy scent of our Fruit Fusion Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance combines a lively mix of tropical fruits, citrus bursts, and sweet berries, creating a bright and uplifting aroma.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a fresh, fruity vibe to any room.
-Burn Time – 60–70 Hours
+- [Fruit Fusion Original Candle](https://affinatiliving.com/products/fruit-fusion-original-candle): Fruit Fusion Original Candle – 10 oz Fruit Fusion is bright, juicy, and energizing.
+A blend of fresh fruits creates a lively, uplifting scent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Mixed CitrusMiddle Notes: Tropical FruitsBase Notes: Soft Sugar Perfect for adding energy and freshness to any room.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:12Z
+  Updated: 2025-12-16T13:03:43Z
   Vendor: Affinati
   Product Type:
   Availability: Available